 Be the first to learn about new tours & upcoming events.
 Get inside info on destinations, preparing for your tour, training and nutrition - plus get in on special pricing on select tour dates! *Bicycle Adventures does not sell or give out your personal information.

 Created for stronger cyclists, this 'heftier' version of the Crater Lake tour crosses the Coast Range and sails down the knobby headlands of the craggy southern seaboard before turning inland again to follow the Wild and Scenic Rogue River.
-The showstopper of the week, though, is the ride around one of the Seven Wonders of Oregon: spectacular Crater Lake, which Bicycling Magazine calls “a scenic road that will leave you breathless.”
+The showstopper of the week, though, is the ride around one of the Seven Wonders of Oregon: spectacular Crater Lake - which Bicycling Magazine calls “a scenic road that will leave you breathless.”